 Caring for Pepper Plants

 Peppers may not take first place when it comes to the most popular garden crop, but they're always somewhere in the top ten!
 Their consistent popularity is well deserved too, as peppers offer great variety and a host of heat levels ranging from sweet to some serious heat!
-Not only can you cultivate varieties that you'll never see at a grocery store, you can grow them in containers on a sunny patio.
+Not only can you cultivate varieties that you'll never see at a grocery store, but you can also grow them in containers on a sunny patio.
 Container gardening with peppers is one of the most rewarding aspects of my garden, and it can be in yours as well!
 Come learn how to care for pepper plants.

 Plant Identification: Peppers